MrShecks/screep-studio/README.md

   and will fail to connect if a matching library is not found.
 For the moment I am working around the problem by adding a symbolic link to the build directory for libssl.so that points to a compatible library

       libssl.so -> /usr/lib64/libssl.so.1.0.2o

-  Note: There is a bug logged against the Qt Framework for this issue (TODO: Reference bug)
+  Note: There is a bug logged against the Qt Framework for this issue (See [QTBUG-68156](https://bugreports.qt.io/browse/QTBUG-68156))

 - If you want to try to compile and run Screep Studio you will need to obtain an API key/authentication token based on the Screeps log in.
   Once you have your auth token you can either hard-code it in [ScreepStudioApplication.cpp](ScreepStudioApplication.cpp) or add it